NannyML/nannyml/docs/tutorials/detecting_data_drift/univariate_drift_detection.rst

 statistic.
 The second column contains the corresponding p-value and the third column says whether there is a drift alert for that feature and chunk.

-NannyML can also visualize those results with the following code:
+NannyML can also visualize those results on plots.

 .. code-block:: python